 This oil has become a staple in my haircare routine.
 Going on without this little miracle bottle would be difficult for me.
 I use it as a touch up if I feel my hair is getting frizzy again and my hair seems shinier and tamer than before.
 A couple months ago, I couldn’t go out without tying my hair up or straightening it to get the frizz out.

 Then again, I do love this product, I have seen veritable changes in my hair and I will continue using it (the travel size bottle is coming with me everywhere).
-However, I’ll try out some other hair oils to see how this one compares to the others in the market, as I had no benchmark while trying this out.
+However, I’ll try out some other hair oils to see how this one compares to the others in the market, as I don’t think I’ve tested too many products out there.

 I’ll leave you with some (only 2…) photos of this beautiful bottle of hair nectar.